yaolingling/install_rackhd_ansible/README.md

         sudo ssh <node IP1>
         sudo ssh <node IP2>

-* check the line which contains "127.0.0.1 localhost" in the file "/etc/hosts", add <hostname>
+* For every node defined in /etc/ansible/hosts, check the line which contains "127.0.0.1 localhost" in the file "/etc/hosts", add <hostname>.
+You can execute the command 'hostname' to get hostame.

         127.0.0.1 localhost <hostname>